haskell/cabal/doc/cabal-project.rst

     The command line variant of this flag is ``--compiler=ghc``.

-    At the moment, it's not possible to set :cfg-field:`compiler` on a per-package basis, but eventually we plan on relaxing this restriction.
-If this is something you need, give us a shout.
+    It's not possible to set :cfg-field:`compiler` on a per-package basis.

 .. cfg-field:: tests: boolean
                --enable-tests